Difference Between Monopoly vs Perfect Competition

 Both Monopoly vs Perfect Competition are popular choices in the market; let us discuss some of the major differences:

-- The key difference between Monopoly vs Perfect Competition is that in the short-run under perfect competition the seller will always end up earning normal profit due to the reason that if there will be abnormal profits due to low barriers for entry and exit.
-Monopoly market structure the seller can end up earning abnormal profits in the short run as the seller is a price-maker and not a price taker
+- The key difference between Monopoly vs Perfect Competition is that in the short-run, under perfect competition, the seller will always earn normal profit because there will be abnormal profits due to low barriers for entry and exit.
+Monopoly market structure, the seller can end up earning abnormal profits in the short run as the seller is a price-maker and not a price-taker

-- Under a perfect competition market, there is intense competition among the sellers and any decrease in the price of the product will be immediately matched by the other sellers in the market, in order to avoid this the sellers, form a cartel in the market and charge the same price.
-On the other hand, under a monopoly market structure the seller can charge the price for the product sold by him at his will.
-Usually, in a market structure of monopoly, the government keeps a check on the price sold by the seller in order to avoid price discrimination
+- In a perfect competition market, there is intense competition among the sellers, and the other sellers will immediately match any decrease in product price.
+To avoid this, the sellers form a cartel in the market and charge the same price.
+On the other hand, under a monopoly market structure, the seller can charge the price for the product sold by him at his will.
+Usually, in a market structure of monopoly, the government keeps a check on the price sold by the seller to avoid price discrimination.

-- The price set by the monopoly is generally controlled or monitored by the government to protect the interest of the customers, for example, electricity is an example of a monopoly market where it is only one producer of the goods.
-On the other hand, in perfect competition, there is no such price regulation as each seller is charging the same price for the product sold
+- The price set by the monopoly is generally controlled or monitored by the government to protect the customers’ interest.
+For example, electricity is an example of a monopoly market with only one producer of the goods.
+On the other hand, in perfect competition, there is no such price regulation as each seller charges the same price for the product sold.

 Monopoly vs Perfect Competition Comparison Table